davidgasquez/davidgasquez.com/src/content/blog/2026-05-15-atproto-agents.md

 The AT Protocol is an [amazing technology](https://atproto.com/articles/atproto-ethos) that I think is very underrated for agents!
 Turns out, the properties Bluesky (the biggest AT Protocol application as of today) needed for humans (portable identity, open data, federated infrastructure, structured schemas) happen to be exactly what you'd want for agents too.

-As a quick and dirty intro ([you should read the official ones](https://atproto.com/articles/atproto-for-distsys-engineers)), in the `atproto` world, every user is a personal, signed JSON repository.
-Every record (a post, a like, a follow, a photo, a blog post, *anything* really) is addressable by an `at://` URI, has a public schema (a *Lexicon*), and is broadcast in real time on a global event stream (the *firehose*).
+As a quick and dirty intro ([you should read the official ones](https://atproto.com/articles/atproto-for-distsys-engineers), or this great [walkthrough by mackuba](https://mackuba.eu/2025/08/20/introduction-to-atproto)), in the `atproto` world, every user is a personal, signed JSON repository.
+Every record (a post, a like, a follow, a photo, a blog post, *anything* really) is addressable by an [`at://` URI](https://overreacted.io/where-its-at), has a public schema (a *Lexicon*), and is broadcast in real time on a global event stream (the *firehose*).
 Dan Abramov explains all of this in more detail and clarity in "[A Social Filesystem](https://overreacted.io/a-social-filesystem)".

 ## Benefits